-- Bone marrow suppression.
-This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

-- Nausea

-- Diarrhea (loose bowel movements)

-- Tiredness

-- Swelling of the hands, feet, or any other part of the body

-- Fever

-- Cytokine release syndrome (CRS): Some types of cancer treatments can cause CRS because of the effects of the treatment in your body.
-If this happens, you may feel very sick and get a fever, headache, nausea, or feel weak.
+- Increased heart rate - Nausea and vomiting (throwing up) - Diarrhea (loose bowel movements) - Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding. - Tiredness - Swelling of the hands, feet, or any other part of the body - · Muscle and bone pain - Fever - Infection, including bacterial and viral infections - Neutropenic fever.
+A type of fever that can develop when you have a very low number of white blood cells which can be life-threatening. - Decreased appetite (decreased hunger) - Cytokine release syndrome (CRS): Some types of cancer drugs can cause CRS because of the effects of the drug in your body.
+If this happens you may feel very sick and get a fever, headache, nausea, or feel weak.
 You may also have changes to your blood pressure.
-Because of this, your blood pressure and pulse may be checked while you are getting this drug.
+Because of this, your blood pressure and pulse may be checked while you are getting this drug. - Decreased immunoglobulins in your body, which are antibodies and help you fight off infection. - Headache - Changes in your central nervous system can happen.

-- Decreased appetite (decreased hunger)

-- Muscle and bone pain

-- Headache

-- Decreased immunoglobulins in your body, which are antibodies and help you fight off infection.

-- Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
-You could feel extreme tiredness, agitation, confusion, have hallucinations (see or hear things that are not there), trouble understanding or speaking, memory loss, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
-If you start to have any of these symptoms let your doctor know right away.
+You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), have trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, seizures or coma.
+If you start to have any of these symptoms let your doctor know right away. - · Changes in your kidney function

-- Infections

-- Cough

-- Upper respiratory tract infection